Our Approach to Research

-FIPS-Africa has developed facilitation guide covering all of the Farmer Research Network principles.
-Whilst the core of the Farmer Research Networks work is about using replicable research techniques appropriate for on-farm trialling of different approaches, the approach to facilitation and building commitment in the network works on the members emotions.
+We have developed facilitation guide covering all of the Farmer Research Network principles.
+Whilst the core of the Farmer Research Networks (FRNs) is about using replicable research techniques appropriate for on-farm trialing of different approaches, the approach to facilitation and building commitment in the network works on the members emotions.
 The emotional hook maybe imagining losses in the agroecological landscape, or personal benefits (prioritization and interpretation of experiments).
-FIPS is keen measure these emotional impacts empirically to assess their impact on the engagement and concentration of network members.
+We keenly measure these emotional impacts empirically to assess their impact on the engagement and concentration of network members.

-FIPS noted that splitting the Farmer Research Network into smaller dialogue groups ideally consisting of around five members, ensured women, youth, and less outspoken members had a voice.
+We have noted that splitting a Farmer Research Networks into smaller dialogue groups ideally consisting of around five members, ensured women, youth, and less outspoken members had a voice.
 These discussions enabled comfortable sharing, and empowering subgroups to relay insights to the larger network assembly.
-They also worked to create role for the more confident network members to become part of the facilitation team, with the support of the facilitation guide.
-This is also building in some sustainability to the group, enabling them to develop their own projects without facilitation from FIPS.
-FIPS is in the process of adapting training guides on agronomic practices to include FRN principles.
+They also worked to create roles for the more confident network members to become part of the facilitation team, with the support of the facilitation guide.
+This is also building in some sustainability to the group, enabling them to develop their own projects without our.
+We are in the process of adapting training guides on agronomic practices to include FRN principles.
 Success with indigenous chicken and day-old chicks have been adapted to include an element of visioning with a strong emotional response.
 Further guides will be developed.

 Option for Agro-Ecological Intensification

-In Western Kenya, FIPS-Africa is supporting Farmer Research Network (FRN) groups, aligning with co-creation and knowledge-sharing principles under McKnight Foundation’s Global Collaboration for Resilient Food Systems (CRFS).
-We support the FRNs to develop experiments which are helping to improve advice on soil fertility and controlling crop pests and diseases by combining local and global knowledge.
+We are supporting Farmer Research Network (FRN) groups, aligning with co-creation and knowledge-sharing principles under McKnight Foundation’s Global Collaboration for Resilient Food Systems (CRFS), in western Kenya.
+We support the FRNs in developing experiments that are helping to improve advice on soil fertility and controlling crop pests and diseases by combining local and global knowledge.

 Farmer Research Network principles include: